Half-life of Radioactive Elements |

 Why is the half-life of radioactive elements important?

-A knowledge of radioactive half-life is important because
+A knowledge of radioactive half-life is important because⚫ It enables the dating of artifacts.

 ⚫ It allows us to calculate how long we must store radioactive waste until they become safe.